 HOSPITALITY WORKERS: If you work in the hospitality industry, your employer must also provide you with a new pay notice each time your pay rate changes, whether it goes down or up.
-Your notice should tell you your hourly rate of pay, overtime rate, the amount of tip credit (if any) to be taken from the minimum hourly rate, and state that extra pay is required if tips are insufficient to bring your wage up to the basic minimum hourly rate.
+44 Your notice should tell you your hourly rate of pay, overtime rate, the amount of tip credit (if any) to be taken from the minimum hourly rate, and state that extra pay is required if tips are insufficient to bring your wage up to the basic minimum hourly rate.
+45 construction: If you work in the construction industry, contractors and subcontractors who were previously found to have failed to pay wages must provide written notice of these violations to all current employees.
+These notices should be part of your wage statements.
+46 applies to all workers even if you lack work authorization or are paid off the books, in cash, or paid hourly/daily/weekly.
+48 If you are a member of a union, your union may have negotiated a higher wage, in which case your employer must pay you the salary agreed to by your union.
+Certain exclusions may apply based on the type of work that you do.